emer/axon/README.md

 # Data Parallel

-The key elements of _data parallel_ processing of multiple input patterns in parallel using the same weights are as follows:
+As of v1.8.0, _data parallel_ processing of multiple input patterns in parallel using the same weights is supported, as detailed below.
+For models with simple "one step" independent inputs (i.e., no context required across trials -- _iid_), a single copy of the existing environment can be used, simply stepping through it in a `for` loop for each `di` data parallel index.
+For models with temporal context (e.g., all deep predictive models, rl, pvlv, pcore, boa), `NData` copies of the environment must be created and used in turn for each `di`.
+See the `deep_*` models and `boa` for examples.
+There is support in the `emergent/env` code for managing these environments.

 * `Network.MaxData` must be set to the maximum number of data parallel streams prior to `Build()` -- determines allocation of `Neurons`, `Synapses`, etc: